i-MSCP/plugins/incubator/ClamAV/README.md

 See [Configuration file](../ClamAV/config.php)

-**Note:** When changing a configuration parameter in the plugin configuration file, do not forget to trigger plugin change by updating the plugin list through the plugin interface.
+**Note:** When changing a configuration parameter in the plugin configuration file, do not forget to trigger plugin change by updating the plugin list through the plugin management interface.

 ## Eicar-Test-Signature